googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 ## Update the root files

-Manually edit the `google/GoogleCloudCppFeatures.cmake` file to include the new target.
+Manually edit `google/GoogleCloudCppFeatures.cmake` to include the new target.
 If you are generating a GA library, add it to `GOOGLE_CLOUD_CPP_GA_FEATURES`.
 Otherwise, if you are generating an experimental library, add it to `GOOGLE_CLOUD_CPP_EXPERIMENTAL_FEATURES` and note in a comment when the library was generated.

 ## Update the quickstart